 Are Load Controllers Bad For The Air Conditioners?

-On Trane’s variable speed systems, there are only 3 wires required, one for power, one for common and one for data.
-The data wire now controls everything from the fan, to the refrigerant flow to changing the compressor capacity in 1/10th increments.
+On Trane’s variable-speed systems, there are only 3 wires required, one for power, one for common and one for data.
+The data wire now controls everything from the fan, to the refrigerant flow, to changing the compressor capacity in 1/10th increments.
 Can you imagine what must be going through the technicians mind when he opens the control board to wire the load controller and finds a board looking like something from Star Trek with blinking LED indicator lights and no Y1 compressor or G fan wires present?
 At that point he can either call in the Calvary and get some help or take a shot in the dark and like the hero in the nick of time cutting the bomb wire, just close his eyes and pray it doesn’t blow up.
 Have we seen this before?
 Yes, in fact we have but not exactly like the scenario above, it was with a Nest thermostat that kept tripping and shutting off because whoever wired the load controller spliced his wires wrong.

 Pro’s and Con’s of Load Controllers

 With a load controller installed on almost every solar panel system in SRP homes and with APS’s new rate structure, Arizona homeowners are forced to change how they use energy or they are going to drastically pay more for on their energy bills.
 One way to do that is with a load controller.
 We do advocate for demand load controllers as a way to reduce your energy bill but there are downsides that homeowners need to take into account in the table below.
+Green ID is available to help you decide if a Load Controller is something that makes sense for your home.

 Sign Up For Your Home Energy Audit